OKaluza/fractured/docs/docs.rst

 ~~~~~~~
 |palette| This menu displays all the gradient palettes saved in local storage.
 Clicking on one of these saved entries loads that palette.
 After loading a palette it will be selected in this list and a [ X ] button appears which can be used to delete the palette from the list.
 Above the list of saved palettes the other functions are:

-- *Save Palette* stores the current palette in the list.
+- *Store Palette* stores the current palette in the list.
-- *Export Palette* download active palette as a file.
+- *Export Palette* download active palette as a file, this can be loaded later using the *Import* option in the [Studio] menu.
-- *Palette to URL* writes the active palette into a url link that can be used to load that palette, useful to share a palette with someone else.

 Image
 ~~~~~